michaelmeng998/htn-2020-backend/readme.md

 /users [GET]
 ```

-This endpoint gets all users (along with all their information), in a JSON list form.
+This endpoint gets all users in a JSON list form.
+The user objects include picture url, name, company, longitude, latitude, phone, email, and all of their attended events.

-an example response is:
+An example successfull response is:

 ```json
 [